ossf/fuzz-introspector/README.md

 ## Indexing OSS-Fuzz projects

-Fuzz Introspector is used to index OSS-Fuzz projects on [https://introspector.oss-fuzz.com/](https://introspector.oss-fuzz.com/).
+[Open Source Fuzzing Introspector](https://introspector.oss-fuzz.com) provides introspection capabilities to [OSS-Fuzz](https://github.com/google/oss-fuzz) projects and is powered by Fuzz Introspector.
 This page gives macro insights into the fuzzing of open source projects.

 On this page you'll see a list of all the projects that are currently analysed by Fuzz Introspector:
 - [Table of projects with Fuzz Introspector analysis](https://introspector.oss-fuzz.com/projects-overview)